Press ESC to close

 Stress triggers hormonal responses that directly affect glucose levels.
 Cortisol and adrenaline can raise blood sugar, making diabetes management more difficult even when routines remain unchanged.

 Anxiety can also interfere with sleep, appetite, and decision-making.
-Chronic stress may lead to avoidance behaviors, skipped monitoring, or inconsistent medication use — all of which can impact long-term outcomes.
+Chronic stress may lead to avoidance behaviors, skipped monitoring, or inconsistent medication use, which can be especially challenging for people managing type 2 diabetes alongside lifestyle changes.

 Depression and Diabetes